 It goes without saying that Sansai mountain vegetables form the basis of Dewa Sanzan Shojin Ryori.
 Mushrooms, bamboo, eggplants, green peppers, walnuts, chestnuts, sesame, and the more unique Japanese mugwort, ostrich fern, Japanese knotweed, butterbur, bracken shoots, chrysanthemum, shiso, akamizu, zenmai, and udo all come together in an eclectic mix of flavours and textures using techniques developed over centuries on Mt.
 Haguro.
 Although it is not tofu, the so-called Goma Dofu, Sesame Tofu, is the local specialty developed in the Dewa Sanzan.
 Chefs ground sesame, make it into a paste, harden it, and add a sweet viscous paste called an to create a feast for the senses.

-Led by Shinkichi Ito, chefs at Saikan gather ingredients almost entirely from the nearby mountains, including some they grow themselves.
+Led by chef Shinkichi Ito, chefs at Saikan gather ingredients almost entirely from the nearby mountains, including some they grow themselves.
 However, as Saikan is not Buddhist, they do not follow the same rules as other Shojin Ryori providers.
 For example, the Dashi stock used in the miso soup sometimes contains Bonito flakes, and meals sometimes contain fish.
 In saying that, if asked, Saikan can create vegan dishes using kelp Dashi stock, you just need to ask.

 You can book Shojin Ryori lunch in Saikan, even for those not staying.
 Lunch times are between 11am and 2pm.
 Generally, we require at least three days’ notice, however this isn’t always the case.
-Use the contact form below and we can organise a lunch for you.
+Use the contact form at the bottom so we can help organise a lunch for you.

 Saikan provides accommodation year-round, even during the deep snow and cold of winter.
 Probably the best season to visit Saikan would be late spring or autumn.
 During this time, the weather is not too hot and there are unobstructed views outside.
 The autumn leaves of the Dewa Sanzan are also a great opportunity to get outside, and Saikan is the perfect place to stay to take them in.